kutaybulun/rev_d_shim/README.md

 ## Repo structure

 This repo is structured to allow for easy building of projects.
 It's primarily a collection of source code, configuration files, and scripts for the tools used -- Vivado and PetaLinux.
 There are some additional tools for testing, which you can read about in the [Testing](#testing) section.

-The top-level directory contains the following folders (which each contain their own more in-depth README.md files):
+The top-level directory contains the following folders (which each contain their own more in-depth README files):
 - `boards`: Contains board files for boards that use the Zynq 7000 series SoCs.
 These files contain information about the board's hardware, like which Zynq variant is used or the I/O pinout.
 If you want to add support for a new board, you can take their board files (found online) and add a new folder here with the board's name containing the `board_files` folder.
 - `custom_cores`: Contains custom cores used in the scripted build of the FPGA system.
 These cores are separated by "vendor", basically meaning the original author.
 For instance, the `pavel_demin` folder contains cores that were originally written by Pavel Demin, while the `open_mri` folder contains cores that were originally written by people in the Open-MRI OCRA project (likely Thomas Witzel).
 Cores in `lcb` were primarily written by me, Lincoln Craven-Brightman, with contributions from folks like Kutay Bulun, H. Fatih Uǧurdag, and Thomas Witzel.
 You can add your own custom cores here in your own folder, following the same structure as the others.
 - `kernel_modules`: Contains kernel modules that can be included in the Linux kernel build for projects.